- Configure the following permissions in Genesys Cloud CX:

 Agents see separate session cards for web sessions and conversation sessions:

 - A web session begins when a customer comes to a webpage where the tracking snippet is deployed.
-In the Session Library, you can customize the title for the conversation cards for web sessions.
-For more information, see Set the session card title.

 - A conversation session begins when a customer accepts an invitation to chat or starts a web chat on their own.
 The title of a web chat is always Web Chat.